MatteoBuccirossi/RockPaperScissorsBot/README.md

 # RockPaperScissorsBot
-A Discord bot that plays rock paper scissors with you
+A Discord bot that plays rock paper scissors with you, I am really lonely